1. How do you explain why ‘give’ is pronounced with a short vowel and ‘hive’ ispronounced with a long vowel?

 8. Why isn’t bridge spelled brij?

-9. State the six types of syllables in our language and write one or two words to
+9. State the six types of syllables in our language and write one word to illustrate each type.

 10. Why do you double the p in stopping, but not in stamping?